Leclair History, Family Crest & Coats of Arms

 Théodore François Joseph Leclaire was a member of the military who was promoted to the rank of Chief of Battalion of the 98th regiment in 1791, followed in 1793 by a promotion to Commander of Arms.
 He was also honoured by being admitted to the Legion of Honour.

-Important Dates for the Leclair family
+Early History of the Leclair family

 This web page shows only a small excerpt of our Leclair research.
 More information is included under the topic Early Leclair History in all our PDF Extended History products and printed products wherever possible.